u1i/NUSFintechDevops/README.md

 ***
 Using the Github action to continuous build and push any git push file update to DockerHub to ensure that the images is always up to date for container deployment.

-- Define the Dockerhub username and password via Setting > Secret

 Workflow (YAML file)
 - Setup the docker login with the secret.username and password
 - Setup the Node.js environment